easystats/modelbased/paper/paper.md

 #>   using a Wald t-distribution approximation.
 ```

-The **parameters** of this model can be a bit hard to interpret and do not offer us all the insights that we could get from this model.
+The model's **parameters** can be challenging to interpret and do not offer us all the insights that this model actually contains.

 ## Visualize relationship

-We can start by easily visualizing the relationship between our response variable and our predictors.
+We can start by easily visualizing the relationship between our response variable and our predictors (Figure 1).

 ``` r